-Account: depositor’s own secure electronic section from which he/she identifies him/herself for handling his/her deposits.
-Access to that section can only be gained through the combination of the depositor’s e-mail address and password.
+Account: depositor’s own secure electronic space from which he/she identifies him/herself for handling his/her deposits.

-Author: a natural person who materially creates an intellectual work.
+Author: a natural person who materially creates a work of the mind.

 Co-author: a natural person who jointly contributes to the creation of a so-called joint authorship work.

 Depositor: a natural person (being the Author or not of the deposited Work) or a legal entity creating an Account in order take the responsibility of depositing works, either under its own name and/or on behalf of one Author or several Co-authors.

 Electronic Safe: a digital storage space in which are deposited digital files which are securely stored along with the data related to the Works they contain.
 In order to gain access to the secure storage space, the depositor previously has to be identified through his/her account.

 File: every digital document (pdf, word, etc.) containing the Work (text, image, video, sound, etc.) being deposited in the Electronic Safe.